Fleckism/SecurityPlus/SecurityPlus/7A Authentication Design Concepts.md

 Multifactor authentication requires a combination of different technologies.
 For example, requiring a PIN along with date of birth may be stronger than entering a PIN alone, but it is not multifactor.
 # AUTHENTICATION ATTRIBUTES

-Compared to the three main authentication factors, an authentication attribute is either a non-unique property or a factor that cannot be used independently.
+Compared to the **three main authentication factors**, an authentication attribute is either a non-unique property or a factor that cannot be used independently.

 ### Somewhere You Are Authentication